HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 Configure the external database host details in the Helm chart.

-1. **Modify `values.yaml`**:
+1. **Modify custom values YAML**:
-    - In the Helm chart, modify `values.yaml` or a custom values file if it exists.
+    - Open the custom values YAML file in edit mode.
     - Set the replica count for `persistence-connection-pool` and `persistence-node` to 0.
-    - Modify the database host name in `values.yaml` or the custom values file under `configuration.persistence.host`.
+    - Update the database host name under `configuration.persistence.host`.

 2. **Perform Helm Upgrade**:
     ```sh